-Note 1.
-The Secretariat suggests that Council might consider delegating the approval of Guidelines and Manuals to the Secretary-General, advised by the Policy Advisory Panel.

 document design and style

-The Secretariat intends to commission a style guide for documents.
+The Secretariat intends to commission a style guide for IALA.
 This would cover layout, colours, fonts, etc. and would be compatible with the new website.
-The style guide could be extended to include business cards, liaison notes, letterhead, etc.
+The style guide would be extended to all visual material, including business cards, liaison notes, letterhead, etc.

 Distribution process for iala documents